-As progressives, we must recognize that our country — whatever its promise of life, liberty, happiness, and equality under the law — has a long and deep-seated history of racism and racial inequity.
-It began with the genocide of indigenous populations and slavery, and continues today with Donald Trump, a white supremacist who continues to attack people of color through harmful federal policies and racist rhetoric.
-We should recognize it, but we should never accept it, and we should work to fix it.
+As progressives, we must recognize that our country—whatever its promise of life, liberty, happiness, and equality under the law—has a long and deep-seated history of racism and racial inequity.
+It began with the genocide of indigenous populations and slavery, and continues today with Donald Trump: a white supremacist who gleefully attacks people of color through harmful federal policies and racist rhetoric.
+We must recognize these failings, but we should never accept them—and we must work to repair them.

-One of our core organizational principles is that we must treat an attack on one as an attack on all.
+One of our core organizational principles is that an attack on one is an attack on all.
 Therefore, it is critical that we show up to support state-level efforts to advance racial justice whenever we can, wherever we can.
 This year, there is a critical opportunity in California to fight racial injustice through a package of police reform bills that would help reduce abuses against communities of color.

 In this resource:

 We have a national crisis of police violence against people of color in this country.
 Black people are three times more likely to be killed by the police than white people.
 30% of black police shooting victims are unarmed, compared with 21% of white victims, and 99% of these cases have resulted in the officer’s acquittal.

 Black men are killed by the police at a rate that is nearly three times that of white men.
 35% of the unarmed people killed by police in 2017 were Black, even though Black people make up only 13% of the population.